wp-plugins/wptouch/readme.txt

 = 2.7+ =
 You can now install WPtouch directly from the WordPress admin!

+= WordPress MU =
+If you'd like to use WPtouch with WordPress MU as a site-wide plugin, simple install the wptouch folder in the mu-plugins directory.
+Once complete, either move wptouch.php back a directory (into the mu-plugins directory), or create a symbolic link to it.

 Please visit http://www.bravenewcode.com/wptouch/ for comprehensive installation instructions.